-- An inspection estimate provided by a Test and Repair station shall contain a notice that informs the customer that they may choose another station for needed repairs and subsequent inspections. - No licensed Smog Check station shall require, as a condition of performing the test, that any needed repairs or adjustment be done by the person, or at the facility of the person, performing the test.

-A booklet entitled "Write It Right" is available from BAR to assist in understanding the preparation of written estimates and work orders.
-Write It Right is available on the Smog Check website at (www.bar.ca.gov) or you may contact your local BAR field office to obtain a copy.
+- An inspection estimate provided by a test and repair station shall contain a notice that informs the customer that they may choose another station for needed repairs and subsequent inspections. - No licensed Smog Check station shall require, as a condition of performing the test, that any needed repairs or adjustment be done by the person, or at the facility of the person, performing the test. - BAR's Write It Right guide is available to assist in licensees with the preparation of estimates and work orders.
+The guide is available at www.bar.ca.gov or contact a local BAR field office to obtain a copy.

-BP § 9884.9, H&S § 44033 (c), CCR § 3353
+B&P § 9884.9, H&S § 44033(c), CCR § 3353